harshithpabbati/harshithpabbati.github.io/content/about/index.md

   - Express
   - Django
   - Sass
+  - Typescript
 ---

 Hello!
-I'm Harshith Pabbati, a sophomore at Amrita University.
+I'm Harshith Pabbati, a student at Amrita University.

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect, performant experiences.